Joanne Enticott

 Biography

-At MCHRI, she is also part of the Executive Team with oversight of strategic direction for the Centre, which has >$50million in current NHRMC and MRFF grants.
+At MCHRI, she is part of the Executive Team with oversight of strategic direction for the Centre, which has >$50million in current NHRMC and MRFF grants.

 Research interests

 My program of research to produce policy informing information from existing big data assets such as routine health data sets is informing policy.
 I have established a research program focused on big data analytics and the learning health system, working closely with clinical researchers, service providers and policy makers.
-My program supports heterogeneous clinical disciplines and I also have a strong research interest in mental health.
+My program supports heterogeneous clinical disciplines and I also have a strong research interest in maternal health and mental health.

 The past decade has seen enormous advances in the amount of data routinely generated however the ability of clinicians, researchers, policy makers and the community to harness this data to improve healthcare and outcomes at the individual, organisation and population level has been hindered by a lack of system-wide capacity, knowledge and approaches.
-I lead the development of the evidence-based LHS, led by Monash Partners/ University, that engaged stakeholders, was informed by evidence synthesis and qualitative research and is now being implemented by governments and health services (MRFF $11M up to 2026) for: LHS implementation to deliver enhanced healthcare at home for older people in Australia, and; on major data infrastructure, advancing IT innovations and applying the LHS in maternity care across priority areas, settings and populations.
+I lead the development of the evidence-based LHS, led by Monash Partners/ University, that engaged stakeholders, was informed by evidence synthesis and qualitative research and is now being implemented by governments and health services (MRFF $19M up to 2030) for: LHS implementation to deliver enhanced healthcare at home for older people in Australia, and; on major data infrastructure, advancing IT innovations and applying the LHS in maternity care across priority areas, settings and populations.

 I have contributed to large scale programs and brings expertise in pragmatic trial design, biostatistics risk prediction and LHS.
 I have research utilising healthcare data informed by implementation research funded by the MRFF that is instrumental in: e.g. translating risk prediction tools to improve women’s health – HiPPPP Personalised Medicine meets Public Health in the first 2000 days ($2.5M, 2020-2025); optimising the delivery of antenatal digital interventions in public healthcare, improving equity, access and engagement for better maternal and neonatal health outcomes ($1.5M, 2021-2026).